PTNobel/dotfiles/README.md

 My Setup
 ========

-i3 on Arch GNU/Linux with zsh in tmux in urxvt, and firefox a icecat with pentadactyl,
+i3 on Arch GNU/Linux with zsh in tmux in urxvt, and firefox with pentadactyl,

 Installation